 SURFCAM 2019 R1 introduces 13 new enhancements to SURFCAM Inspect.

 The mathematical brain behind the product is being switched to use the PCDMIS fit libraries supplied by Hexagon.
 All Geometry Fit calculations, such as measurement deviations and GD&T values, now use a higher level of certified and approved algorithms.

-More customisation has been introduced.
-In the past, users had to accept the standard Measurement Report, but now they can develop their own software plugins to personalise it…along with developing their own probing Canned Cycles, usually in Renishaw or M&H format.
+More customization has been introduced.
+In the past, users had to accept the standard Measurement Report, but now they can develop their own software plugins to personalize it…along with developing their own probing Canned Cycles, usually in Renishaw or M&H format.

 Probing features can be managed more easily, as all commands are automatically created on separate layers.
 Also, where either the solid model geometry is incorrect, or the model isn’t available, the new manual feature means it’s still possible to inspect a region.